 The Shadow is a derivative of the S-3A Viking sub hunter and is tasked with long range airborne early warning for aircraft carriers, it has a range of seven hours, five of these can be loitering on station.
-Two squadrons operate them VQ-5 and VQ-6 and it is one of the latter that is depicted in this kit serving on the "IKE" CVN-69 whilst on her Gulf cruise in 1995.stbd front
+Two squadrons operate them VQ-5 and VQ-6 and it is one of the latter that is depicted in this kit serving on the "IKE" CVN-69 whilst on her Gulf cruise in 1995.

 ESCI first issued the original Viking model many years ago and at the time was one of the finest kits in the world with excellent engraved panel lines, parts that fitted like a dream and a cockpit that could be fitted after the main assembly was completed.
 Being grey over white the standard navy colours, one could fix the undercarriage before spraying the bays and underside along with the control surfaces, minimum masking was required and the grey could be airbrushed freehand with ease, there were a lot of colourful schemes provided on specialist decal sheets and I built quite a few but I still do not see many models at shows or club meetings which is a pity I feel.
 The new kit is still as good as ever but now contains new frames with all the humps and bumps that distinguish this machine but the markings are now low viz on an overall grey scheme, not quite so bright but appealing none the less.
 The fit of some of the new parts are not up to the original standards but the problems are easily overcome.

 The instrument panels are depicted with decals and I like to seal these in with Johnson's Klear especially if the model is to be washed before painting I once watched them float off and learned my lesson the hard way.
+Construction notes you might find helpful

 Step 4 You may need to drill out the mounting holes in the bay walls for the tail hook (part 40) which the instructions tell you to paint black and yellow but dark grey stripes are provided on the decal sheet suggesting the colour should be light grey.